GamerzDan/MMORPGKIT-Firebase-AuthBackend/README.md

 Open your project's settings and copy the **WEB API KEY**.
 You need to save/replace this key in **CentralNetworkManager_APIManager**.cs (under APIManager folder).
 ![enter image description here](https://i.imgur.com/kOTz0Fw.jpeg)
 ![enter image description here](https://i.imgur.com/57cpME3.jpeg)

-1. Increase username character length limit to **255** in **CentralNetworkManager** (via Unity Inspector)
+2. Increase username length limit to **255** in **CentralNetworkManager** (SERVER) (via Unity Inspector)
-2. Install other Required Dependencies
+3. Install other Required Dependencies
-3. Drag and Drop this addon to your project (under Assets folder or any sub-folder within it)
+4. Drag and Drop this addon to your project (under Assets folder or any sub-folder within it)
-4. Edit the UIMmoLogin.cs and UIMmoRegister.cs `(UnityMultiplayerARPG/MMO/Scripts/MMOGame/UI/)` classes of the MMORPGKIT to partial classes
+5. Edit the UIMmoLogin.cs and UIMmoRegister.cs `(UnityMultiplayerARPG/MMO/Scripts/MMOGame/UI/)` classes of the MMORPGKIT to partial classes
  ```
  Change
  public class UIMmoLogin : UIBase